Sitecore unveils SitecoreAI: Open, agentic orchestration arrives for the CMS era

 Why this matters if you’re evaluating a DXP

 For organisations actively comparing platforms, SitecoreAI shifts the conversation from features to operational impact.
 The value is not just in generating content; it’s in running the entire content and personalisation loop as a governed, observable workflow.
-If you’re already on XM Cloud, you gain agentic capabilities without a migration.
-If you’re not, migration agents reduce risk and compress timelines, particularly useful for multi-brand portfolios with legacy templates and inconsistent taxonomies.
+If you’re already on Sitecore CMS, you gain agentic capabilities without a migration.
+If you’re not, Sitecore Pathway and the surrounding migration agents reduce risk and compress timelines, particularly useful for multi-brand portfolios with legacy templates and inconsistent taxonomies.

 Ready to take your content management into the agentic era?

-Think Fresh Digital is a Sitecore Enterprise Solutions Partner with deep XM Cloud delivery experience.
-We’ll map your adoption path and run a tailored demo of XM Cloud + SitecoreAI.
+Think Fresh Digital is a Sitecore Enterprise Solutions Partner with deep Sitecore CMS delivery experience.
+We’ll map your adoption path and run a tailored demo of Sitecore CMS + SitecoreAI.

 Book a free consultation